 Android: If you use Google Contacts and your phone uses the Google Contacts app, you can go to contacts.google.com and select Duplicates.
 You can then go through and merge together any duplicate contacts.
-Newer phones, including the Samsung Galaxy S6 and HTC One M8, contain features within the Phonebook app for removing duplicates and merging linked contacts.
+Newer phones, including the Samsung Galaxy S8 and HTC U11, contain features within the Phone app for removing duplicates and merging linked contacts.
 If your phone doesn't, try Contacts Phone Dialer: drupe, a free contacts app that will analyze your address book for duplicate contacts.

 Cleaning up duplicates is a good temporary measure, but dupes and extras will crop up again if you have enabled contact syncing for more than one account such as iCloud, Gmail and Hotmail.
 To minimize upkeep, create a single, cloud-based address book.